Thousands stage anti-Macron protest in Paris

 - 'Worried about violence' -

-But government spokesman Benjamin Griveaux had expressed fears Friday that the demonstration could turn violent.
+Government spokesman Benjamin Griveaux had expressed fears Friday that the demonstration could turn violent, hence the high security.

 He noted that the protest's name, the "Fete a Macron", can have a double meaning in French -- either celebrating someone, or trying to do them harm.